 Additionally, if this occurs regularly, such as right before you get home in the evening, you may be forcing him to wait too long between meals.
 In this case, an automated feeding system on a timer may be a solid solution.

-2. They smell something irresistible
+2. Your dog smells something irresistible

 This is commonly the reason a normally well-behaved pup gets into the trash as a one-off.

-3. They are bored, frustrated or anxious
+3. Your pet is bored, frustrated, or anxious

 This often occurs among those dogs suffering from separation anxiety.

-Bored, lonely and even a bit afraid, they go through the house looking for things to make them feel better (let’s face it, humans are also pretty guilty of emotional eating).
+Bored, lonely, and even a bit afraid, they go through the house looking for things to make them feel better (let’s face it, humans are also pretty guilty of emotional eating).